 If you are deaf or hard of hearing, there are several accessibility features available to you.

 Closed captioning provides a transcript for the audio track of a video presentation that is synchronized with the video and audio tracks.
 Captions are generally visually displayed over the video, which benefits people who are deaf and hard of hearing, and anyone who cannot hear the audio due to noisy environments.
 Most of our video content includes captions.
-Learn how to turn captioning on and off
+Learn how to turn captioning on and off on YouTube.